 1. THIS AGREEMENT

-a) Agreement to these Terms and Conditions (the “Agreement”) represents the entire agreement between the International Art & Antiques Loss Register Limited (the “ALR”), a company registered in England with company number 2455350 (registered office: First Floor, 63-66 Hatton Garden, London EC1N 8LE), and trading as the Watch Register, its affiliates and subsidiaries, and you (“the Client”) (together “the Parties”).
+a) Agreement to these Terms and Conditions (the “Agreement”) represents the entire agreement between the International Art & Antiques Loss Register Limited (the “ALR”), a company registered in England with company number 2455350 (registered office: 16 Black Friars Lane, London EC4V 6EB, UK), and trading as The Watch Register, its affiliates and subsidiaries, and you (“the Client”) (together “the Parties”).

 b) This Agreement supersedes all prior oral or written agreements, arrangements or understandings between the Parties.